 In more advanced cases, or in those where the tumor is on an inconvenient location in the body, radiation can be used to help with destroying cancerous cells.

 Most of the time, surgery plays a role in the removal of a mast cell tumor.
 Depending on the stage the tumor is in, this might be a relatively simple removal of a single tumor, while in more advanced cases it might also include chemotherapy to kill off cancerous cells that the surgery may not be able to reach.

 CBD For Mast Cell Tumors

 When it comes to cancer, conventional medicine is still extremely important.
 However, some also find that a more holistic view in combination with that medicine is often under-appreciated.

 That said, keep in mind that studies are still relatively young.
 Much more must be done before we fully know exactly how CBD can help in these situations and more.
-Regardless, it has proven to be highly useful in many ways for dogs healthy and struggling with cancer alike.
+Regardless, there has been anecdotal evidence shown to be highly useful in many ways for dogs healthy and struggling with cancer alike.

 Top CBD Products

 When you're looking for something to help your dog, quality CBD products are key!
 Let's take a look at some that can be extremely helpful.

 For those who want an option they have complete control over, CBD oil for dogs is a fantastic choice.
 It's all natural and comes with a dropper to allow you control over every little drop.
 There are also different options ideal for animals of different sizes.